 Does Hyaluronic Acid Cause Any Side Effects?

 Hyaluronic acid is a potent skincare compound endorsed as one of the most effective ingredients on the market for its matchless properties.
 As a result, it’s increasingly being used in skincare products to keep the skin supple, smooth, radiant, and youthful.
-The ideal way to achieve its benefits is to use a hyaluronic acid serum rather than creams and lotions.
-We hope this blog/guide will help you understand the benefits and uses of hyaluronic acid and help you decide if and how you should add it to your daily skincare routine.
+However, the best way to achieve its benefits is to use a hyaluronic acid serum rather than creams and lotions.
+We hope this article has helped you understand the benefits and uses of hyaluronic acid.
+Happy skin is on the way!

 - Ames, Hana.
 (2021). ’11 benefits of hyaluronic acid for the face and body’, Medical News Today.
 Accessed July, 28, 2021.
 Available at: https://www.medicalnewstoday.com/articles/hyaluronic-acid-benefits#gum-disease